 Whilst you’ll often be creating your own opportunities, through press releases and comment pieces, much like forward features there are also some great existing Q&A opportunities out there.
 Have a look at key business and industry titles to see what profiles they do with other people – often recurring features like ‘5 Minutes With’ and ‘Spotlight On’.
 Getting in these can help position as an expert in your industry and align your brand with the right media.
 They’re also super-easy to take part in; you put yourself forward and usually just complete a set of pre-determined questions by email.
 A great ‘quick win’ for your PR!

-You will often hear PR professionals talk about proactive and reactive opportunities.
+When exploring PR tips, you will often hear PR professionals talk about proactive and reactive opportunities.
 They speak for themselves but, for example, reactive PR could be comment pieces based on topical issues in the news or putting yourself forward for interview opportunities to speak about headline news.
 I would say that both are equally as important as each other; obviously when you’re doing your PR plan you can put proactive ideas (stories, stunts, gifting, influencer activity etc) in there, but the reactive will come and go as you move through your campaign, so just allow yourself some time to fit reactive PR in.

 A staple of most PR campaigns, seasonal dates provide great PR opportunities for brands.
 Traditional dates include Valentine’s Day, Father’s Day, Mother’s Day, April Fool’s Day, Halloween and Christmas, but thanks to PRs there is now a 365 calendar of awareness days and weeks that can give you a PR hook.
 From World Gin Day and National Chocolate Week to more serious, health-related campaigns like Breast Cancer Awareness Month and Stoptober.

-This links right back to our first point about knowing your audience; once you’ve identified who you want to get to, you can then choose the newspapers, magazines, blogs, websites, TV programmes and radio stations that they listen to and read.
+This links right back to our first PR tip about knowing your audience; once you’ve identified who you want to get to, you can then choose the newspapers, magazines, blogs, websites, TV programmes and radio stations that they listen to and read.
 I referred to “spray and pray” earlier, which is when you just send your release to every man and his dog, but what you need to do is create a target media list (or press list, if you prefer) and identify the right journalists at each title, noting down their contact details and why they’ll be interested in your brand.

 Back to the fundamentals of marketing, but knowing your unique selling point is key.
 What makes you, your business, your product or service unique?
 Are you the only one offering it?
 Are you doing what others are but better?
 Sometimes, your USP will stand out and make you a no-brainer to your customers, but if you’re competing against others, it’s important to showcase what the ‘need’ is for your product or service and why people should spend their money with you.
 Get this across through a mixture of facts, data, personality and brand proposition.